 Across the UK, there is a shortage of approximately 6,000 foster carers.
-Behind the statistics lies a story of children being denied a loving home because of family breakdown, a situation which the pandemic has exacerbated.
+Behind the statistics lie a story of children who are being denied a loving home because of family breakdown, a situation which the pandemic has exacerbated.

-Never before has it been more important to attract foster carers who are prepared to provide a stable family environment and the guidance, love, and support that comes with the role.
+Never before has it been more important to attract foster carers prepared to provide that stable family environment and the guidance, love, and support that comes with the role.

-For communication and marketing professionals in local government, there can be few more pressing needs, or better examples, in a 'living with COVID world' of how our job can bring life-changing impacts.
+For communication and marketing professionals in local government, there can be few more pressing needs, or better examples, in a 'living with COVID-19 world' of how our job can bring life-changing impacts.

-Over recent years we have seen council campaigns to attract foster carers becoming increasingly more sophisticated in their approach by using audience segmentation and targeted digital marketing tools.
-Women in the 40-55 age group are a key target audience.
-Many are ‘pioneers' in value-based segmentation models, which means they are most likely to be community-minded and socially conscious.
+Over recent years we have seen council campaigns to attract foster carers becoming increasingly more sophisticated in their approach through audience segmentation and targeted digital marketing tools.
+Women in the 40-55 age group are a key target audience, many being 'pioneers' in value-based segmentation models, which means they are most likely to be community-minded and socially conscious.

-Campaigns also make much better use of behavioural insight by understanding what is most likely to motivate and act as a barrier to people showing an interest.
+Campaigns are also making much better use of behavioural insight by understanding what is likely to motivate and act as barriers to people showing an interest.
 Authenticity and myth-busting through storytelling are essential ingredients.
-It is crucial to tell it how it is rather than portraying fostering as a fairy-tale where every placement has a happy ending.
-It is far better for people to be prepared and understand exactly what is involved, which means that the focus should be on generating quality rather than quantity when it comes to top applications.
+It is important to tell it how it is rather than portraying fostering as some kind of fairy-tale where every placement has a happy ending.
+Far better for people to be prepared and understand exactly what is involved, which means that the focus should be on generating quality rather than quantity when it comes to top applications.

-One opportunity is fostering and adopting teams and their marketing colleagues to share insight about what is and isn't working – and potentially share strategy and content too.
+One opportunity is fostering and adopting teams and their marketing colleagues to share insight about what is and isn't working and potentially share strategy and content.
 After all, in days where resources are so tight, it makes little sense for each council to reinvent the wheel by developing their campaign strategies from scratch.